 - you’ll probably do it 5-10 times over in your lifetime.

 - to power your 100-300 lbs. of body weight around, you also have to power 4,000 lbs. of metal/plastic around by using a fossil fuel that was extracted from miles below the ground by huge drills – at a great environmental cost.

 - with each mile driven, you spew out carbon dioxide, at a great environmental cost.
 At 15,000 miles, you spew out about 12,000 lbs. of CO2 per year.

-- You pay about $0.535 per mile driven, all costs included, according to the U.S. govt.
+- you pay about $0.545 per mile driven, all costs included, according to the U.S. govt.

-- the median household income in the U.S. is $55,516, while the mean spent on vehicles is over $8,000.
-That means 15% of our working hours, or about 1 hour and 12 minutes of the work day, goes towards paying off this habit, on average.
+- the median household income in the U.S. is $61,372, while the mean spent on vehicles is over $10,059 per household.
+That means 17% of our working hours, or about 1 hour and 22 minutes of an 8-hour work day, goes towards paying off this habit, on average.

 - because you spent the money on it, you sure as hell are going to use it.
 So now you have good reason to move farther away from work and use it even more, further increasing costs, environmental waste, and the hours needed to work to pay it all off.

 None of this is “natural”.
 But we’ve grown used to it as “normal” human behavior.
 And many of us have completely taken how ridiculous and wasteful it is for granted because of its normalcy – hence the 15,000+ miles driven per person per year.